Coskata-Coatue Wildlife Refuge - Coskata Pond & Woods

 Please arrive at the designated meeting point 15 minutes before departure

-A moderate fitness level is required for this four-hour walking tour
+A moderate fitness level is required for this walking tour

 Be prepared for a three-mile hike mostly over soft sand terrain